sftcd/loradtn-pi/node-setup.md

 # Getting the Pi/Witty-Pi setup...

 - WittyPi-2 [user guide](http://www.uugear.com/doc/WittyPi2_UserManual.pdf)
-- That says to not use NOOBS but to rather [directly install the OS](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
+- That says to not use NOOBS but to rather [directly install the OS](https://www.raspberrypi.org/documentation/installation/installing-images/README.md), so we'll do that first...

 ## Installing the Pi